Levyaton/CommerzBankVideoGameStore/README.md

 **Delete Game**
 ----
-  Creates a new entry in the database.
+  Deletes an entry in the database.

 * **URL**